CNC Machining Tolerances, the Complete Guide in 2023

 The good one is when both phone and the case are completely compatible with each other and suit perfectly.
 You can see how tightly your phone is positioned inside the case, and all the cutouts have the same contours as your phone’s camera and fingerprint scanner.
 You are happy with your purchase due to the great precision this case had been manufactured with.

 In the worst-case scenario, everything works the other way around.
 Your phone is way bigger or smaller than its case, and just cannot be well-positioned inside it.
-Your device’s camera and fingerprint scanner are partially blocked by cutouts placed inappropriately.
+Your device’s camera and fingerprint scanner are partially blocked by inappropriate cutouts.
 And all that sort of stuff.

 Phone cases are not that essential.
 But imagine we are talking about microelectronics, aircraft components, or surgery tools.
 As you can see, it is always better when appropriate tolerances are chosen.